28 Sept 2018

-During the same year, after the employing unit has completed the first declaration, it may simply declare changes to any particulars prescribed in the preceding paragraph for the remaining months.
+During the same year, after the employer has completed the first declaration, it may simply declare changes to any particulars prescribed in the preceding paragraph for the remaining months.
 It does not have to declare anything if there is no change.

-Social insurance premiums to be paid by an employee shall be declared by the employing unit on behalf of the employee.
+Social insurance premiums to be paid by an employee shall be declared by the employer on behalf of the employee.
 Matters to be declared on behalf of the employee shall include: Employee's name, social security number, type of employment, address, itemised withholding and payment information, and other matters.
-An employee shall sign and acknowledge the itemised payment information and relevant changes that the employing unit declares on his behalf, which shall be kept by the employing unit for future reference.
+An employee shall sign and acknowledge the itemised payment information and relevant changes that the employer declares on his behalf, which shall be kept by the employer for future reference.

 Social Insurance Premiums

-(a) Basic old-age insurance: In general, the contribution of the enterprise will not exceed 20% (including the portion entered under the individual’s account) of its total payroll.
+(a) Basic old-age insurance: Payment is made according to a given percentage of the wage subject to payment of insurance premium, which is based on the average monthly income of the employee in the previous year.
+In general, the contribution of the employer shall not exceed 20% (including the portion entered under the individual’s account) of its total payroll.
 The actual percentages are determined by provincial governments and may vary from place to place.
-The contribution of the employee to old-age insurance premium is 8% of his salary, which is his average monthly salary during the previous year.
-This amount is also used as the base for calculation of social insurance premiums payable by both the enterprise and the employee.
+The contribution of the employee to old-age insurance premium is 8% of his salary.

 (b) Basic medical insurance: This is jointly contributed by the enterprise and the employee.
 In general, the premium paid by the enterprise equals to about 6% of its total payroll, while the employee contributes 2% of his salary.

-(c) Unemployment insurance: The enterprise contributes a certain percentage of its total payroll (the percentage varies from place to place), while individual workers contribute about 1% of their salary.
+(c) Unemployment insurance: The enterprise contributes a certain percentage of its total payroll (the percentage varies from place to place), while the employee contributes about 1% of his salary.

-Where an employee is injured from an accident or is diagnosed or assessed in accordance with the Law on the Prevention and Treatment of Occupational Diseases to have contracted an occupational disease, the employing unit shall, within 30 days of the day when the accident or injury occurred or when he is diagnosed or assessed to have contracted the occupational disease, file an Application for Ascertainment of Work-Related Injury to the local administrative department for labour security (place where the labour relations with the employing unit occur or place where the employee takes the insurance).
-If the employing unit fails to file the application, the work-related injury insurance benefits and other expenses that conform to the Work-Related Injury Insurance Regulations incurred during this period shall be borne by the employing unit.
+Where an employee is injured from an accident or is diagnosed or assessed in accordance with the Law on the Prevention and Treatment of Occupational Diseases to have contracted an occupational disease, the employer shall, within 30 days of the day when the accident or injury occurred or when he is diagnosed or assessed to have contracted the occupational disease, file an Application for Ascertainment of Work-Related Injury to the local administrative department for labour security (place where the labour relations with the employer occur or place where the employee takes the insurance).
+If the employer fails to file the application, the work-related injury insurance benefits and other expenses that conform to the Work-Related Injury Insurance Regulations incurred during this period shall be borne by the employer.